Ligand Mediated Magnetic Coupling Across Metamagnetic Transitions in CrPS4: Data Availability Statement

 CrPS$_4$'s characteristic magnetic transitions and spin ordering mostly originate from the electronic structure of its Cr$^{3+}$ ions: we model the local Cr$^{3+}$ environment as an octahedral crystal field with a slight trigonal distortion, which splits the five Cr 3$d$ orbitals into low-lying $e_g^{\pi}$ (doublet) and $a_{1g}$ (singlet) levels, and higher-lying $e_g^{\sigma}$ levels, as illustrated in Fig.~1(c).
-In a 3$d^3$ configuration, a high-spin ground state ($S = 3/2$) is typically realized, corresponding to three unpaired electrons occupying the half-filled $t_{2g}$-like manifold (term ${}^4A_2$)~\cite{achinuq}.
-Nonetheless, a low-spin configuration ($S = 1/2$) can be stabilized under sufficiently strong crystal-field conditions, as evidenced by low-lying ${}^2E$ excited states in CrPS$_4$~\cite{kim2022photoluminescence}.
-XMCD, combined with multiplet calculations, allows us to discriminate between these scenarios by directly measuring the Cr$^{3+}$ spin and orbital magnetic moments.
+In a 3$d^3$ configuration, a high-spin ground state ($S = 3/2$) is typically realized, corresponding to three unpaired electrons occupying the half-filled $t_{2g}$-like manifold (term ${}^4A_2$)~\cite{achinuq}. { XMCD measurements, combined with multiplet calculations, allows us to directly quantify the Cr$^{3+}$ spin and orbital magnetic moments, providing direct microscopic insight into the electronic ground state.}

 XMCD measurements were carried out as a function of the applied magnetic field along the beam direction at the Cr $L_{3,2}$ edges, in both normal-incidence (NI) and grazing-incidence (GI) geometries.
 Figure~2(a) shows the average Cr $L_{3,2}$ XAS spectrum together with the corresponding XMCD measured at 5\,K in a 9\,T field [Fig.~2(b)].